gaukharaya/application/README.md

 ```

 2. Flag any long events that take longer than 4ms with a column in the database called "alert"
-Write the found event details to file-based HSQLDB `eventdb` in the working folder
+3. Write found event details to file-based HSQLDB `eventdb` in the working folder
-The application should a new table if necessary and enter the following values:
+4. The application should create a new table if necessary and enter the following values:
+    a.
 Event id
+    b.
 Event duration
+    c.
 Type and Host if applicable
-"alert" true is applicable
+    d. "alert" set to True if applicable

 In the example above, the event scsmbstgrb duration is 1401377495216 - 1491377495213 = 3ms
 The longest event is scsmbstgrc (1491377495218 - 1491377495210 = 8ms)